tanishqJain16/rentify-frontend/README.md

 ### Buyer Interface

-1. **View Properties**: All listed properties are displayed.
+1. **View Properties**: All listed rental properties are displayed.
-2. **Filter Properties**: Buyers can filter properties by price range and location.
+2. **Filter Properties**: Tenants can filter properties by price range and location.
-3. **Sort Properties**: Buyers can sort properties by price (low to high, high to low).
+3. **Sort Properties**: Tenants can sort properties by price (low to high, high to low).
+4. **Contact Property Owner**: Buyers can view contact details of the property owner and email the details to their registered email address.

 ### Seller Interface

-1. **View Listed Properties**: Sellers can view properties they have listed.
+1. **View Listed Properties**: Property owners or agents can view properties they have listed for rent.
-2. **Add New Property**: Sellers can add new properties by providing details such as type, location, price, area, and other relevant information.
+2. **Add New Property**: Owners can add new rental properties by providing necessary details.
-3. **Update Property**: Sellers can update details of their listed properties.
+3. **Update Property**: Owners can update details of their listed properties.
-4. **Delete Property**: Sellers can delete their listed properties.
+4. **Delete Property**: Owners can delete their listed properties.

 ## Application Flow

 1. **Authentication**:
-   - Users must log in or sign up to access the application.
+   - Users must log in or sign up to access the Rentify application.
-   - Upon successful login, the user's profession (buyer or seller) determines their interface.
+   - Upon successful login, the user's role (tenant or property owner) determines their interface.

 2. **Buyer Flow**:
-   - Buyers can view all properties listed.
+   - Tenants can browse through available rental properties.
-   - They can apply filters to narrow down properties by price and location.
+   - They can apply filters to narrow down properties based on their preferences.
    - Sorting options are available to arrange properties based on price.

 3. **Seller Flow**:
-   - Sellers can view properties they have listed.
+   - Owners or agents can view properties they have listed for rent.
-   - They can add new properties by providing necessary details.
-   - Sellers can update or delete their properties as needed.
+   - They can add new properties, update existing ones, or delete properties as needed.
-   - Sellers can log out from their account.
+   - Property owners can log out from their account.

 ## Technologies Used